Car tax return, instructions

 The van is eligible for tax reduction subject to full tax

-Tick the correct box to indicate whether the van is subject to reduced car tax or full car tax.
+Tick the correct box to indicate whether you are requesting the van to be taxed as a van subject to reduced tax.

-- Gross vehicle weight rating (GVWR) is above 2,500 kg
+- the van's gross vehicle weight rating (GVWR) is above 2,500 kg

-- The vehicle has the driver’s seat and seats next to it
+- the van has the driver’s seat and seats next to it

-- The vehicle’s load capacity: either one of the two conditions below must be satisfied:
+- The van’s load capacity: either one of the two conditions below must be satisfied:

 - capacity (= difference between GVWR and unladen weight) is at least 680 kg but less than 1,000 kg and the quotient of the power (kW) and the GVWR (kg) is no more than 0.05.